 - Import controls for high risk products of non animal origin

-The Authority is managed by Chief Port Health Officer John Robinson and staffed by two full time Port Health Officers (Environmental Health Officers), one part time Office Manager and two part time Relief Officers (Environmental Health Officer/Technical Officer).
+The Authority is managed by Chief Port Health Officers, Andrea Smith, 2 full time Officer (Environmental Health Officers), 1 part time Officer, 1 Office Manager, 1 Relief Officer (Environmental Health Officer/Technical Officer.